 The School has eight National Research Foundation (NRF) rated researchers, including Associate Professor Chris Colvin (Promising Young Researcher), Associate Professor Aqiel Dalvie and Dr Richard Matzopolous (Established Researchers), Professor Jonny Myers, Professor Lucy Gilson, Professor Mohamed Jeebhay, Professor Leslie London and Professor Di McIntyre (all Internationally Acclaimed Researchers).

-The School also hosts two NRF sponsored South African Research Chairs held by Professor Di McIntyre (Health and Wealth) and Associate Professor Aqiel Dalvie (Global Environmental Health).
+The School also hosts two NRF sponsored South African Research Chairs held by Associate Professor John Ataguba (Health and Wealth) and Professor Aqiel Dalvie (Global Environmental Health).